Richard Frankland (tutor): Northumberland and Durham

 After graduating, Frankland preached for short periods at Hexham, Northumberland; Houghton-le-Spring, Durham; and Lanchester, Durham.
 At Lanchester he received presbyterian ordination on 14 September 1653.
 'Discouragements' led him to remove to a chaplaincy at Ellenthorp Hall, near Boroughbridge, West Yorkshire, in the family of John Brook (d 1693), twice lord mayor of York, and a strong presbyterian.
 Frankland left Ellenthorp to become curate to Lupthern, rector of Sedgefield, Durham.
 Sir Arthur Haslerig put him into the rich vicarage of Bishop Auckland, Durham, some time before August 1659.
 Some post was designed for him in Durham College, for which Cromwell had issued a patent on 15 May 1657.
 His patron, Haslerig, was interested in the success of this college, which died at the Restoration.

 At Bishop Auckland, where two of his children were born, Frankland confined himself to his parochial duties.
 After the Restoration he was one of the first to be attacked for nonconformity.
 His living was in the bishop's gift, but John Cosin (consecrated 2 December 1660) did not interfere with a peaceable man.
 An attorney named Bowster demanded of him, 'publickly before the congregation,' whether he intended to conform.
 Frankland thought it would be time to answer this question when the terms of conformity had been settled; and meanwhile relied on the king's declaration (25 October 1660) dispensing with conformity.
 Bowster, with a neighbouring clergyman, got possession of the keys and locked Frankland out of his church.
 He indicted them for riot, but the case was dismissed at the assizes for a technical flaw in the indictment.
 Cosin now offered to institute Frankland and give him higher preferment if he would receive episcopal ordination.
 He even proposed, but without result, to ordain him conditionally, and 'so privately that the people might not know of it.'
-By the act of 1661 Frankland was confirmed in the possession of his living; but the uniformity act of the following year ejected him.
+By the Corporation Act 1661 Frankland was confirmed in the possession of his living; but the Act of Uniformity 1662 of the following year ejected him.